 For more information on similar investigations, see Five Firms Ordered to Pay $18M for Mutual Fund Overcharges.

 The foregoing information, which is all publicly available on FINRA’s website, is being provided by The White Law Group.
-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 For more information on the firm, please visit https://www.whitesecuritieslaw.com.